K-Lens: Interchangeable Light Field Lens based on Mirrors (incl. Patent)

 German Startup K-Lens recently received the the Photokina Startup Award 2018 for developing a new type of light field lens for “any camera”.
 The product, also named K-Lens, is essentially a lens that will allow interchangeable-lens cameras to record light field images, enabling single-lens, single-exposure 3D photography and film, as well as other light field features such as software refocus or variable depth-of-field.

-While the lens is still in development, the company promises a full-frame-optimized product that will be around
+While the lens is still in development, the company promises a full-frame-optimized product that will be around 25 cm long and weigh less than 1 kg, and be “compatible with all current digital cameras and lens mounts”.

 Interestingly, this lens is not based on microlens arrays, but instead uses an “Image Multiplier”, a set of internal mirrors that produce different perspectives of the same scene.